-The Master Trust has entered into an arrangement with TD Asset Management Inc. The Master Trust has committed to invest \$8 (CDN) million with a commitment period of 18 months in its TD Greystone Mortgage Fund.
-None has been invested as of the audit report date.
+The Master Trust has entered into an arrangement with TD Asset Management Inc. The Master Trust has committed to invest \$8 (CDN) million with a commitment period of 18 months in its TD Greystone Mortgage Fund; \$8 (CDN) million has been invested as of the audit report date.
+The commitment end date is August 25, 2023.